radiantlogic-v8/documentation-new/documentation/wca-compliance-guide/02-guidelines.md

 ## 3.2.4 Consistent Identification - Level AA

-RadiantOne components that have the same functionality, such as Add, Edit, and Delete buttons, wizard configuration buttons,
+RadiantOne components that have the same functionality, such as Add, Edit, and Delete buttons, and wizard configuration buttons, are identified consistently.

 # Guideline 3.3 – Input Assistance